Vienna Central Cemetery: Interdenominational character

 The Protestant section on the east side is dedicated for the use of both confessions-parts of the Evangelical Protestant church in Austria, the Lutheran A.B (Evangelische Kirche Augsburger Bekenntnis) and Calvinist H.B (Evangelische Kirche Helvetisches Bekenntnis).
 The cemetery was inaugurated in the presence of the President of the Evangelical Protestant Church, Dr. Rudolf Franz on 14 November 1904.
 The cemetery was expanded in 1926, 1972 and 1998.
 The Protestant section consists of 6,000 graves and 300 family vaults.
 There is a 300-seat church named Heilandskirche on the cemetery ground which serves the purpose of a cemetery chapel.
 The church was consecrated by Pastor Rudolf Morally.
 The reredos and the altar on the apse of the church is ornamented with a crucifix by sculptor Josef Grünhut.

 In 2000, a Baby burial ground opened in Section 35 B near Gate 3 where stillborn infants, dead babies, and young children up to 110 cm of height are interred.

 Europe's first Buddhist cemetery was established in the Vienna Central Cemetery in May 2005.
 An area of the Central Cemetery has been set aside for this purpose centered around a stupa, and was consecrated by a Tibetan monk.

 The new Anatomy Memorial opened in Section 26, on 5 March 2009, for interments of the Institute of Anatomy of the Medical University of Vienna and for the people who donated their bodies to science.

 The Church of Jesus Christ of Latter-day Saints in Austria celebrated the dedication of a hectare-sized plot set apart for the Mormon deceased in the Vienna Central Cemetery, on 19 September 2009.

 Access

-Private car traffic is allowed on the cemetery grounds every day of the year except 1 November (All Saint's Day), although vehicles must pay a toll.
+Private car traffic is allowed on the cemetery grounds every day of the year except 1 November (All Saints' Day), although vehicles must pay a toll.
 Because of the large number of visitors on 1 November, private vehicles are not permitted.
 A public "cemetery bus" line (Route 106) operates on the grounds with several stops.
 The old Simmering horse tram was replaced by an electric tram, running from Schwarzenbergplatz to the Central Cemetery, in 1901 and it was renumbered as "71" (der 71er) in 1907; it remains the most popular route to the cemetery by public transport.
 The "Zentralfriedhof" stop on the Vienna S-Bahn (metro suburban railway) is close to the old Jewish part of the cemetery.
 The closest underground stop is "Simmering" (Vienna U-Bahn, line U3), about 2 km from the cemetery.